Established in 2006, the Information Security Office (ISO) is

 The Information Security Office works closely with outside law enforcement agencies (e.g. FBI, Secret Service) as well as with University Counsel, Human Resources and University Police when information is requested or an investigation occurs that involves the University.

-The Computer Discipline Office (CDO) counsels, educates and, when necessary, investigates the behaviors of individuals as they use UB's information technology assets relative to IT policies that stipulate IT use at UB.
+The Computer Discipline Office (CDO) counsels, educates and, when necessary, investigates the behaviors of individuals as they use UB's information technology assets relative to IT policies.